jordiperendreu/wallet-kata/README.md

 * Add more observability parameters like `createdAt` or `updatedAt`
 * Split the WalletService in a service by use case to segregate the logic and tests in smaller classes
 * Error handling in case that we want to be more fine-grained
+* Create MotherObjects to simplify the tests and reduce duplicated functions between test classes
+* Add more features like get the Transactions of a wallet paginated